varun-revspot/livekit-outbound-caller/README.md

 - `LIVEKIT_API_SECRET`
 - `OPENAI_API_KEY`
 - `SIP_OUTBOUND_TRUNK_ID`
-- `DEEPGRAM_API_KEY` - optional, only needed for VoicePipelineAgent
+- `DEEPGRAM_API_KEY` - optional, only needed when using pipelined models
+- `CARTESIA_API_KEY` - optional, only needed when using pipelined models

 Run the agent: